Optimizing The Getup - Part 5: The Leg Sweep

 Once you’re elevated and supported, your hip mobility will come into play.

 In order to finish in a great three-point stance, you’ll have to align your sweeping knee with your hand that’s placed on the ground.

-This requires mobility, but in my opinion it’s more about core strength than hip mobility.
+This requires mobility, but in our opinion it’s more about core strength than hip mobility.

 The whole stability/mobility conundrum can be awfully confusing to those who are trying to wrap their head around what’s “first” or what’s “necessary.”
-Here’s my take:
+Here’s our take:

 Stability will yield mobility.
 But, mobility is needed in order to attain optimal stability.

 Like the Getup and the Kettlebell Swing, there’s a yin/yang relationship to mobility and stability.